sarp75/snaf/README.md

 ### 📊 Comparison Graphs <a id="comparison"></a>

-Below is a comparison of SNAF with other popular Node.js XSS protection libraries:
+Here is a comparative analysis of SNAF with other widely adopted Node.js XSS protection libraries:

 | Feature              | SNAF  | xss-clean | helmet | DOMPurify (Node) |
 | -------------------- | :---: | :-------: | :----: | :--------------: |